shaka-project/generic-webdriver-server/backends/tizen/README.md

  - `genericwebdriver.backend.params.hostname`: The hostname or IP address of the the Tizen device, with optional port number.
 If omitted, this **must** be provided in the client's desired capabilities instead.
 (See below.)
+ - `genericwebdriver.backend.params.wake-on-lan-address`: The ethernet address
+   of the Tizen device, to wake it in case it is sleeping at the beginning of the session.
+Optional, but highly recommended.

 ## Supported parameters